NicoleRauch/WaniKaniBookClubGenerator/week_template.md

 ## Participants

 Mark your participation status by voting in this poll.
+(Please feel free to update your status whenever you like!)

 [poll type=regular results=always public=true]
 *  I'm reading along